 A tongue frenulum vs a tongue-tie

 A worried breastfeeding mum who is in pain, or hears clicking during feeds, or is concerned about weight gain or windiness (or any other multitude of symptoms) does a quick google or asks on Facebook and up pop dozens of articles on "tongue -tie".
 Mum takes a quick look at her baby's tongue, sees a frenulum and then worries that their problems are caused by this "tie".
-I have a personal interest in tongue restrictions and I will write a future blog about them in more detail but in this blog I just want to clear up one common misunderstanding around "ties" and frenula:
+I have a personal interest in tongue restrictions and this is part of a series of blogs on tongue tie.
+In this blog I just want to deal with one common misunderstanding around "ties" and frenula:

 A frenulum is not a tongue tie!

-Please do not think that I am minimising the impact of tongue restrictions in this blog.
-They can have an enormous impact on breastfeeding and beyond and too often mums and babies do not get the help that they need.
-It is exactly this confusion and misunderstanding around frenula and ties which leads to those babies who need help not getting it, and those who don't have an anatomical restriction getting misdiagnosed.
+A tongue tie can have an enormous impact on breastfeeding and beyond and too often mums and babies do not get the help that they need.
+The confusion and misunderstanding around frenula and ties unfortunately leads to those babies who need help not getting it, and those who don't have an anatomical restriction getting misdiagnosed.
 This blog is aimed at simply giving a bit of clarity to what a frenulum is and what is normal and how we know if there is an issue.

 Almost all of us have a frenulum.
-The tongue is one of the earliest structures to form in an embryo and when it begins to develop the tongue is fused to the mouth floor.
-As the pregnancy continues a process of freeing the tongue from the floor of the mouth begins and there is degeneration of the tissue which anchors it to the mouth floor.
-How much frenulum is left at birth, where it attaches and how thick it is varies from individual to individual.
-With such variation there has always been difficulty in deciding what is normal so frenula were instead categorised by where they attach and how they look.
+The tongue is one of the earliest structures to form in an embryo.
+During early development the tongue is fused to the mouth floor.
+As development continues a process of freeing the tongue from the floor of the mouth begins.
+Firstly tissue grows downwards under the tongue lifting the tongue off the mouth floor and then a degeneration of the tissue which anchors it to the mouth floor, meaning this tissue becomes thinner and moves back.
+This becomes the frenulum.
+How much frenulum is left at birth, where it attaches and how thick it is varies from individual to individual so frenula have traditionally been categorised by where they attach and how they look.

 Classification of frenula

-Often tongue frenula are described by a grading or typing system, where Type 1 means the frenulum attaches to the tip of the tongue and so is visible down the entire length of the tongue; Type 2 attaches a few mm behind the tip of the tongue, Type 3 attaches mid tongue and Type 4 is usually under the mucosa on the floor of the mouth.
+The tongue frenulum is most often described by a grading or typing system, where Type 1 means the frenulum attaches to the tip of the tongue and so is visible down the entire length of the tongue; Type 2 attaches a few mm behind the tip of the tongue, Type 3 attaches mid tongue and Type 4 is usually under the mucosa on the floor of the mouth.
 Type 1 and 2 are known as anterior and Type 3 and 4 are known as posterior.